 - Time Management

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
-This is why our study skills tutors in the Denver region take the bigger picture into account.
-Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
+That’s why our study skills experts in the Denver region ensure the bigger picture is accounted for.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 Our study skills program focuses on techniques for smarter studying, including:

 - Efficient and effective time and workload management.

 - Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.

 - Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.

 - How to identify teacher expectations and priorities.

 - Understanding college admissions requirements and how to tackle the college admission essay.